goncalomb/mn4-tools/mn4-pwned/README.md

 * Run `./setup.sh`, after a few seconds you will see the message "gadget created";
 * On the target device, you should see "Phone connected!
 Waiting for maps to be transferred.";
 * Run `./payload-send.sh` to create the backdoor and deliver the payload;
-* Optionally run `./cleanup.sh`;
+* Optionally run `./cleanup.sh` to close the connection;
 * Click "Exit update" on the target device;

 To run the payload just go back into "Update with Phone".
-For a few seconds, you should see a message "PWNED!" showing the root use id.
+For a few seconds, you should see the message "PWNED!" showing the root user id.

 Other payloads (bash scripts) can be delivered as an argument to `./payload-send.sh`.
 To remove the backdoor and payload use `./payload-clear.sh`.